go-vela/community/proposals/2024/07-12_github-app.md

 6. Use installation access token to [update status of check run(s)](https://docs.github.com/en/enterprise-server@3.13/rest/checks/runs?apiVersion=2022-11-28#update-a-check-run)
 7. Optional: Take action offered by check run(s)

-## Phase 2: Replace use of PAT with installation token
+## Phase 2: Reduce usage of PAT with installation token
 By default, Vela clones the repo of a build into a local volume that is mounted into each container.
 The cloning of the repo happens in the "clone" step.
 Currently, the repo owner's personal access token (PAT) is used to authenticate the clone request.

 This is not ideal as the PAT allows for unscoped access.
 More specifically, the PAT cannot be scoped to specific repositories or resources.
 A GHA installation access token is more favorable as it allows for scoped access.
 More specifically, during token creation, we are able to [fine tune the access](https://docs.github.com/en/enterprise-server@3.13/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app#generating-an-installation-access-token) that the installation access token has, such as specifying individual repositories and permissions.
 For our purposes, we'd allow the installation access token read-only access to just the repo associated with the build.